 I think cities deregulating small businesses and housing would be a huge step forward.

 All economies need a healthy blend of locally-owned small businesses and large globally-competitive corporations.
-The large companies bring in the wealth and the small businesses provide the services and amenities.
+The large companies bring in the wealth and the small businesses provide the services, amenities, and entry level employment.

 I’m not so worried about the wal mart competition.
 Retail is a tough business and the internet killed more than Walmart ever did.
 Should we ban internet shopping?
 Ban UPS and Amazon trucks from city limits?
 Would be better for retail than banning Walmart, though I think the ship for small retail (ex convenience) has already sailed.